Commit This to Memory: Reception and legacy

 Subsequent reviews of the album have continued to be positive.
 In 2014, The A.V.
 Club referred to the album as a classic of pop punk, "full of hook-laden, keyboard-assisted songs whose bright melodies don't mask the despair and self-loathing lurking beneath them."
 Reyan Ali of Cincinnati CityBeat wrote that Commit This to Memory "absolutely bleeds charm", commenting, "Even with all the dire thematic matter Pierre's lyrics covered, [...] the band framed the words with music that sparkled, owing to spunky, inspired hooks, full-sounding record production and ample doses of Moog."
 Alternative Press's Tyler Sharp deemed the record a "classic", while Taylor Morgan of OC Weekly called it "the soundtrack of millennial youth, reminiscent of breakups, making out, goofing off, and growing up."
+James Rettig at Stereogum termed it their best album.
 BuzzFeed included the album at number 21 on their "36 Pop Punk Albums You Need To Hear Before You F——ing Die" list.
 NME listed the album as one of "20 Pop Punk Albums Which Will Make You Nostalgic".

+Angelo Spagnolo of BuzzFeed wrote that "Commit This To Memory is the type of record your ex left in your car and you pull it from beneath the seat a year later and listen as a flood of memories punches you in the lungs."